 Collaborative analysis

-Interpreting evidence and constraints through collective design
+Interrogating evidence, data, and constraints through collective inquiry

 Imagining futures